tobiasbriones/blog/mathswe/tsd/mvp/release/texsydo-home-v0-1-0---texsydo-mvp-2024-10-13/index.md

 Texsydo unifies formal source code with natural and graphical languages in modern mathematical documentation.
 Formalizing Texsydo allows the existing technical results to deliver value and lead the project forward.

+## Web

+Texsydo Web is currently a complex prototype that can help create mathematical articles for the web that follow MathSwe standards with Markdown and a domain-specific system, making the process efficient and formal.

+The [Web section](https://tsd.math.software#web) details all the existing features even though the program is still unavailable to the public.

+The Web CLI prototype provides article commands to create, list, build, serve for development, and deploy to GitHub Pages.

+The system provides a "Domain Dictionary" to define text transformations, which empowers inference and removes redundancy while writing.

+It supports "In-Article Projects" for articles that contain an example project or files.

+It supports development workflow to generate MathSwe cover images for PR and Release blogs, making the development life cycle more efficient and complete.

+The Texsydo Web prototype offers advanced features that have been refined over the years, helping write modern articles in MathSwe.
+Texsydo Web will become available to the public once its prototype transitions to an MVP.